wnstify/backup-management-tool/USAGE.md

 # Usage Guide

-Complete usage documentation for **Backup Management Tool** by Webnestify.
+Complete usage documentation for **Backup Management Tool v1.1.1** by Webnestify.

 ## Table of Contents